Shaken, not stirred: Sean Connery

-The shaken Martini is mentioned twice in the first Bond film Dr. No (1962).
-When Bond has presumably ordered a drink from room service to his hotel room, it is mixed by a waiter, who says "one medium dry vodka martini mixed like you said, sir, but not stirred."
+The shaken martini is mentioned twice in the first Bond film Dr. No (1962).
+When Bond (Sean Connery) has presumably ordered a drink from room service to his hotel room, it is mixed by a waiter (Frank Singuineau), who says "one medium dry vodka martini mixed like you said, sir, but not stirred."
 (A slice of lime was in the bottom of the glass.)
-Later, Dr. No presents Bond with a drink—"A medium dry vodka martini, lemon peel.
+Later, Dr. Julius No (Joseph Wiseman) presents Bond with a drink—"A medium dry vodka martini, lemon peel.
 Shaken, not stirred."
+(Note that "and" has been dropped.)

-Bond did not vocally order one himself until Goldfinger (1964).
-In the 1967 film You Only Live Twice, Bond's contact, Dikko Henderson, prepares a martini for Bond and says, "That's, um, stirred not shaken.
+Bond did not vocally order one himself until Goldfinger (1964), as: "A martini.
+Shaken, not stirred.".

+In the 1967 film You Only Live Twice, Bond's contact, Dikko Henderson (Charles Gray), prepares a martini for Bond and says, "That's, um, stirred not shaken.
 That was right, wasn't it?"
 To which Bond replies politely, "Perfect."

 George Lazenby

-In George Lazenby's only film as Bond, On Her Majesty's Secret Service, Bond never actually orders himself a drink, but when he meets Marc-Ange Draco for the first time, Draco tells his assistant, Olympe, to get a dry martini for Bond.
+In George Lazenby's only film as Bond, On Her Majesty's Secret Service, Bond never actually orders himself a drink, but when he meets Marc-Ange Draco (Gabriele Ferzetti) for the first time, Draco tells his assistant, Olympe (Virginia North), to get a dry martini for Bond.
 Draco then adds, "Shaken, not stirred."

 Roger Moore

 Roger Moore's Bond never actually ordered one himself, but has one ordered for him several times, nonetheless.
-In the 1977 film The Spy Who Loved Me, Anya Amasova orders him one.
-In Moonraker, his drink is prepared by Manuela.
+In the 1977 film The Spy Who Loved Me, Anya Amasova (Barbara Bach) orders him one.
+In Moonraker, his drink is prepared by Manuela (Emily Bolton).
 In Octopussy, the title character (Maud Adams) herself greets Bond by mixing his drink.

 Timothy Dalton

-Timothy Dalton's Bond ordered his trademark Martini in each of his films.
-In The Living Daylights he and Kara arrive in Austria where he orders a martini "Shaken, not stirred" shortly after entering their hotel.
+Timothy Dalton's Bond ordered his trademark martini in each of his films.
+In The Living Daylights he and Kara Milovy (Maryam d'Abo) arrive in Austria where he orders a martini "shaken, not stirred" shortly after entering their hotel.
 For his second film, Licence to Kill he does not directly order it.
-Instead, he tells Pam Bouvier what drink he would like as he plays Blackjack, only to end up disappearing shortly after, leaving Bouvier to down the entire martini in one long gulp—much to her disgust.
+Instead, he tells Pam Bouvier (Carey Lowell) what drink he would like as he plays blackjack, only to end up disappearing shortly after, leaving Bouvier to down the entire martini in one long gulp—much to her disgust.